bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

   same questions in the future)
 - the client (so they can confirm our interpretation of their information)

-Begin the process right away by creating a copy of the [App Summary](https://docs.google.com/document/d/e/2PACX-1vQ0LyoeWCDYaMsYUQARQ-QyqUPpReVDPUIqQ56uy9S3Hw52v2DBl_PRHgwSEtt4UYVjykT3wxWX8Znw/pub) document:
+Begin the process right away by making an [App Summary](https://docs.google.com/document/d/e/2PACX-1vQ0b7KLMISgpX02xr5aC0VMK6EZxSv9w7oc-39C_6Ugjxclpr0WOv2iOExOrmQyyDhskBaPafGdddba/pub) document:

-<iframe src="https://docs.google.com/document/d/e/2PACX-1vQ0LyoeWCDYaMsYUQARQ-QyqUPpReVDPUIqQ56uy9S3Hw52v2DBl_PRHgwSEtt4UYVjykT3wxWX8Znw/pub?embedded=true" style="width: 640px; height: 300px"></iframe>
+<iframe src="https://drive.google.com/file/d/1DVPjsCgnD1hsYGaNXQMDJZvBxAP0JUzs/preview" width="640" height="480"></iframe>

 Begin filling this out right away with the client.
 This document also needs to be shared with the delivery team.